crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

   * Complex syntax (requires expertise).
   * Being replaced by `nftables` but still widely used.
 * **Use Case:** Legacy Linux firewall for experts needing granular control.
+Predecessor to nftables.
+Part of the Linux kernel (Netfilter project), licensed under GPL.

 #### **3. nftables**